malavsoni/MVVM-by-Malav/README.md

 I hope you guys like this project.

+Before run the project in your device make sure you replace GoogleService-Info.plist with your file and also update the URL Schema for Login with Google.

 Please let me know if you think we should make any change in the above architecture or if you want me to add anything else to it.

 #mvvm #ios #architecture